hashicorp/nomad/website/source/guides/securing-nomad.html.md

 ## Switching an existing cluster to TLS

-Since Nomad does _not_ use different ports for TLS and non-TLS communication, the use of TLS should be consistent across the cluster.
-Switching an existing cluster to use TLS everywhere is similar to upgrading between versions of
+Since Nomad does _not_ use different ports for TLS and non-TLS communication, the use of TLS must be consistent across the cluster.
+Switching an existing cluster to use TLS everywhere is operationally similar to upgrading between versions of Nomad, but requires additional steps to preventing needlessly rescheduling allocations.
-Nomad:

 1. Add the appropriate key and certificates to all nodes.
   * Ensure the private key file is only readable by the Nomad user.